-- 4. Place fingers into hole where you removed the gearshift lever boot and pull top half of shroud up and forward to separate it from the lower half of the shroud.
+- Apply the parking brake.
+Switch the ignition key to 1 - 0, then remove the key. - Move the steering column to the full down and full rearward position, toward the driver seat. - 3.
+Remove the gearshift lever boot. - 4.
+Place fingers into hole where you removed the gearshift lever boot and pull top half of shroud up and forward to separate it from the lower half of the shroud.
 There is a hinge at the forward edge of the top shroud.
-Roll the top half of the shroud upward on the hinge point to clear the hazard flasher button, then pull straight rearward toward the driver's seat to remove. - 5.
-Remove the top half of the shroud. - 6.
+Roll the top half of the shroud upward on the hinge point, then pull straight rearward toward the driver seat to remove. - 5.
+Remove the top half of the shroud.

 Remove the three fasteners under the column that secure the lower shroud half to the column.

-- 7. Pull the lock lever into the full unlocked position and remove the lower shroud cover by pulling the lever handle through the slot in the cover. - 8.
+- Pull the lock lever into the full unlocked position and remove the lower shroud cover by pulling the lever handle through the slot in the cover. - 8.
 Apply the brake.
 Gently lift the override disk and move the gearshift lever into neutral (N).